 A total of 58 tubes were identified with pits ranging from 20-30% wall loss to >70% wall loss.
 A few of the tubes had several pits along a 3’ area.
 A tube identified as having >70% wall loss was cut out.
 This cut-out contained a pit with less than .054” wall remaining or >70% wall loss.

-Fifty-eight flaws in the plant’s Unit #3 Reheater were located and repaired with dutchmen or pad welds.
+Fifty-eight flaws in the plant’s Unit #3 Reheater were located and repaired.
 Thus, 58 potential forced outages were avoided.
 According to plant personnel, it takes a minimum of 72 hours to bring the boiler down and repair a tube leak on the 700mw unit.

 Boilers #1 and #2 were tested in the same areas where flaws were found in Unit #3.
 No signs of pitting were found.